sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

-The `/super-secret` URL is now secured and can only be viewed with valid cookie, that can be obtained calling the calling the `/login` URL as described above.
+The `/super-secret` URL is now secured and can only be viewed with a valid cookie.

 ## Choosing the right auth strategy

-When a request is made to `@auth()` secured controller action, ZenTS will take care that the user has access to the resource.
-The framework will look at two locations for a session token, that has previously obtained by calling a login route (e.g. `/login`) with sufficient credentials.
+When a request is made to `@auth()` secured controller actions, ZenTS will take care that the user has access to the resource.
+The framework will look at two locations for a session token:

-- _Header_: The token has to be provided in a HTTP `Authorization` header token (`Authorization: Bearer TOKEN`).
+- _Header_: The token has to be send in a HTTP `Authorization` header token (`Authorization: Bearer TOKEN`).
-- _Cookie_: The token has to be provided in a cookie.
+- _Cookie_: The token has to be send in a cookie.
-- _Hybrid_: The token has to be provided either in a HTTP header or cookie.
+- _Hybrid_: The token has to be send either in a HTTP header or cookie.

-The header strategy is usually preferred when you want to write an API.
-Clients consuming the API have to provide the authorization header for every request they make.
-If you're writing a more traditional web application that has direct user interaction, you better choose the cookie strategy.
-The login routes will automatically create a cookie when a user is successfully authorized.
+The _header_ strategy is usually preferred when you want to write an API.
+Clients consuming the API have to send the authorization header for every request they make.
+If you're writing a more traditional web application, that has direct user interaction, you better choose the _cookie_ strategy.
+Requesting the login route will automatically create a cookie when a user is successfully authorized.
 The key of the cookie can be set using the (optional) `security.cookieKey` [configuration](./../../configuration.md) property.
 The hybrid strategy can be used if you wish to support both, http authorization header and cookies.

 Example using cookie strategy [configuration](./../../configuration.md):